kali-mx/BlogContent/Dawn2_BOF.md

 ```

-Immunity Debugger shows us the EIP is overwritten with 316A4130 (our unique characters) that represent in ascii.
-We can find the offset with the pattern_offset tool built into mfsvenom:
+Immunity Debugger shows the EIP is overwritten with 316A4130, hexadecimal for 1jA0.
+We can find the offset with the pattern_offset tool in mfsvenom:

 ![offet](https://user-images.githubusercontent.com/76034874/181865840-625f8d1e-71e0-4987-bdd6-19bd7ca81eea.png)